From AI Chaos to Strategic Advantage: How Investors Should Evaluate Portfolio Company Readiness.

 1. Security Posture

-The foundation that most companies are getting dangerously wrong.
-Before any AI strategy conversation, investors need to understand whether portfolio companies have a handle on where their data is going.
-Shadow AI adoption — employees using consumer tools for work — is almost universal, and the compliance exposure is real.
+Before any AI strategy conversation, investors need to know where portfolio company data is going.
+Shadow AI adoption — employees using consumer tools for work — is almost universal, and the compliance exposure is growing fast.

-The key questions to ask at board level: What AI tools are employees currently using?
+The key questions at board level: What AI tools are employees currently using?
 Are there data processing agreements in place?
 Has the company assessed its exposure under GDPR or sector-specific regulations?

 2. Product & Competitive Position

 AI is reshaping competitive moats across every sector.
-The critical distinction is between companies using AI to defend their position and those using it to build new ones.
-Investors need to assess whether management teams have a clear view of how AI is changing their market — and whether their product roadmap reflects that reality or is merely responding to it.
+Some companies use AI to defend their position; others to build new ones.
+Investors need to assess whether management teams understand how AI is changing their market — and whether their product roadmap reflects that understanding or lags behind it.

 3. Software Development Velocity

-The productivity dividend from AI-assisted development is real and measurable.
-Teams using tools like GitHub Copilot are reporting 20-40% improvements in development velocity.
-For PE-backed companies where technology execution speed is a value creation lever, this is a meaningful operational metric — and one that's easy to benchmark.
+Teams using tools like GitHub Copilot report 20-40% improvements in development speed.
+For PE-backed companies where technology execution speed drives value, this is an operational metric worth tracking — and easy to benchmark.

 4. Operational Efficiency

 The fastest path to margin improvement for most mid-market companies isn't in the product — it's in the back office.
-Sales, marketing, finance, and customer service functions all have significant AI automation potential.
-The question for investors is whether management has a systematic approach to identifying and capturing these gains, or is pursuing AI opportunistically without governance.
+Sales, marketing, finance, and customer service functions all have strong AI automation potential.
+The question is whether management has a systematic approach to capturing these gains, or is pursuing AI opportunistically without governance.

 Want to assess your portfolio's AI readiness?